Countdown (Australian TV program): Countdown Revolution era

 From 3 July 1989 to December 1990, Countdown returned in the guise of Countdown Revolution.
 Without Meldrum, who had since gone on to Hey Hey It's Saturday, it featured a group of young hosts, including Tania Lacy and Mark Little.
 The duo were fired by the ABC after an unauthorised on-air protest on 22 June 1990 against the policy of not allowing acts to perform live and insisting they mime to backup tracks.
 The show continued until its cancellation in December 1990.
 It also played once a month in Sydney at the Artransa Studios in Frenchs Forest.

 The program aired 6:30 weeknights for 30 mins.
 On Friday nights, the top 10 biggest-selling songs in Australia was counted down (using information from the ARIA Chart).
 Video clips were generally shown, but memorable appearances live on stage included Poison ("Nothin' but a Good Time"), Faith No More ("Epic"), Kylie Minogue ("Hand on Your Heart" and "Never Too Late"), Jason Donovan ("Sealed with a Kiss"), Collette ("All I Wanna Do Is Dance" and "That's What I Like About You"), Brother Beyond ("He Ain't No Competition"), Indecent Obsession ("Say Goodbye"), Martika ("I Feel The Earth Move"), James Freud ("One Fine Day") and many more.
+The performance of Epic would show Faith No More singer Mike Patton freeze and pull funny faces that would clearly show that the group were lip syncing.

 The hour-long Batdance competition was a high-rating show in November 1989, where Molly Meldrum aided in the judging of the talent from the state finalists.

 The ABC's late-night continuous music show Rage replayed old episodes of Countdown Revolution in January 2012, and again in January 2015, including the first episode from 1989.

 The Countdown Magazine continued to be published during the run of Countdown Revolution.